 The system is powered by Nvidia’s six-core Carmel Arm v8.2 CPU and 384-core Volta and 48 Tensor Core GPUs.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: sentinelone.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: sentinelone.

 AWS, HPE and VMware are sponsors of The New Stack.